 Wealthfront, for example, is a stock and wealth management app based out of Palo Alto.
 The company focuses on offering financial advice through a ‘self-driving’ model.
 This means that they effectively help clients to deposit money, and the app does the rest.
 And that means Wealthfront automates investments, savings and more.

 Wealthfront is a key example in a world where people need more support and advice with finance.
 However, many people may not have the time to learn more about how trading works.
 Therefore, modern companies pivoting in stock trading offer a great deal of education as well as options.
+A great example is the service of trading with HALO, who simplify global trading for new and advanced investors.

 Where Will Trading Go From Here?